PeterTSmith1997/latex-smart-build-action/README.md

-# LaTeX Smart Build Action
+# smart build for latex

 A GitHub Action that intelligently compiles LaTeX documents with automatic dependency tracking.
 Only rebuilds documents affected by changes, saving time in complex multi-document projects.